-In the case of Emergency Circumstances, other arrangements may be authorised by Council or the CEO.
+In the case of Exceptional Circumstances, other arrangements may be authorised by Council or the CEO.

-Council officers may, at its discretion and based on the complexity and cost of the project, conduct either one stage or multi-stage Tenders.
+Based on the complexity and cost of the project, Council officers may conduct either one stage or multi-stage Tender process.

-Typically a multi-stage Tender process will commence with a public Expression of Interest (EOI) stage followed by a Tender process involving some or all of the suppliers that participated in the EOI stage.
+Typically a multi-stage Tender process will consist of a public Expression of Interest (EOI) stage followed by a Tender process involving some or all of the suppliers that participated in the EOI stage.

-The EOI stage may be appropriate where:
+An EOI stage may be appropriate where:

-- the requirement is complex, difficult to define, unknown or unclear; - the requirement is capable of several technical solutions; - Council wishes to consider ahead of formal Tender processes whether tenderers possess the necessary experience and financial resources to successfully complete the project; - Tendering costs are likely to be high and Council seeks to ensure that suppliers incapable of supplying the requirement do not incur unnecessary expense; - it is necessary to pre-qualify suppliers or goods to meet defined standards; or - the requirement is generally known but there is still considerable analysis, evaluation and clarification required.
+- the requirement is complex, difficult to define, unknown or unclear; - the requirement is capable of being serviced by markedly different solutions; - Council wishes to consider ahead of a formal Tender processes whether tenderers possess the necessary experience and financial resources to satisfy requirements; - Tendering costs are likely to be high and Council seeks to ensure that suppliers incapable of supplying the requirement do not incur unnecessary expense; - it is necessary to pre-qualify suppliers or goods to meet required standards; or - the requirement is generally known but there is still considerable analysis, evaluation and clarification required.